(See also Introduction to Brain Infections.)

-Gradual, relentless progression culminates in death, usually 1 to 9 mo after symptoms begin.
+Gradual, relentless progression culminates in death, usually 1 to 9 months after symptoms begin.

 CSF is analyzed for JC viral DNA using PCR; a positive result with compatible neuroimaging findings is nearly pathognomonic.
 Routine CSF analysis is usually normal.

 Serologic tests are not helpful.
-Stereotaxic biopsy can provide a definitive diagnosis but is rarely warranted.
+Stereotactic biopsy can provide a definitive diagnosis but is rarely warranted.

-Treatment is mainly supportive.
 Experimental use of drugs such as cidofovir and other antivirals has failed to provide benefit.
-Antiretroviral therapy (ART) in AIDS patients has improved outcome in PML, increasing the 1-yr survival rate from 10 to 50%.
-However, patients treated with aggressive antiretroviral therapy may develop immune reconstitution inflammatory syndrome (IRIS—see Human Immunodeficiency Virus (HIV) Infection : Immune reconstitution inflammatory syndrome (IRIS)); in IRIS, the recovering immune system produces an intense inflammatory response against the JC virus, thus worsening symptoms.
+Antiretroviral therapy (ART) in AIDS patients has improved outcome in PML, increasing the 1-year survival rate from 10 to 50%.
+However, patients treated with aggressive antiretroviral therapy may develop immune reconstitution inflammatory syndrome (IRIS).
+In IRIS, the recovering immune system produces an intense inflammatory response against the JC virus, thus worsening symptoms.
 Imaging done after IRIS develops shows greater contrast enhancement of the lesions and may show significant cerebral edema.
 Corticosteroids may be helpful.
 Depending on the severity of IRIS and of AIDS, clinicians may decide to withdraw ART.

 Withdrawal of immunosuppressants may result in clinical improvement.
 However, patients who stop taking these drugs are also at risk of developing IRIS.